-You should review a tier 3 ill-health retirement at 18 months.
-If you use the employment questionnaire, you can get an update on the member’s employment status.
+You must review a tier 3 ill-health retirement at 18 months.

 If gainful employment has been found, payments should stop.
 It's the member’s responsibility to let you know if they've found gainful employment before this point.
 We should be told as soon as possible so that we can stop payment.

 Gainful employment means any paid employment for not less than 30 hours in each week, for a period of not less than 12 months.

 If gainful employment hasn’t been found, you've two options:

 - You can continue paying the benefits for the remainder of the three years

 - You can look at the case again if you receive new medical evidence.
 In this situation, you'll need to get another opinion from an IRMP